TWWinde/Human_Activity_Recognition/README.md

 |  GRU  |       97.34        |      82.80       |       95.82       |    94,412    |

 ### LSTM
 The model uses the lstm layer as the rnn layer.
-It is run with `python3 main.py --model_name lstm`.
 The optimal parameters obtained by manual optimization are commented in the config-file.

 ### GRU
 The model uses the gru layer as the rnn layer.
 It is run with `python3 main.py --model_name gru`.
 The optimal parameters obtained by manual optimization are commented in the config-file.